-With a raging pandemic, ongoing market uncertainty, and time that just keeps marching on, you aren’t alone if you are wondering if this is a good time to consider selling your architecture or engineering firm.
+With a lingering pandemic, ongoing market volatility, and time that just keeps marching on, you aren’t alone if you are wondering if this is a good time to consider selling your architecture or engineering firm.
 The answer is simple…yes, it is!

 As buyers sit on large coffers of cash, borrowing money remains cheap, and an aging population keeps on aging, we are on the precipice of potentially unprecedented levels of merger & acquisition levels.
 If you are considering selling your firm, 2021 may be one of the best years in recent history to take action.

 Of course, however, you may have some concern about the financial impact of COVID-19.
 The truth is that the impact has been quite uneven for A/E/C firms.
 Some regions and markets (e.g. commercial development, corporate offices, etc.) have been hit hard while others (e.g. water/wastewater, warehouse space, etc.) have held their own.
 Nonetheless, in any economy, one of the biggest red flags is declining revenue on accrual-basis financial statements…and that often flows right down to declining earnings as well.